factoriommo/factorio-multienv-ctl/README.md

 If you find yourself wondering why stuff is not working the way you expect:

  - Check the logs, you can use `factorio log` and `factorio log --tail`, also parametric: `FENV=asdf factorio log`.
- - Enable debugging in the config and/or:
+ - Enable debugging in the config (by setting `DEBUG` variable to 1) and/or:
  - Try running the same commands as the factorio user (`factorio invocation` will tell you what the factorio user tries to run at start)

 ```bash